en

 Using these cloud services is especially helpful because they add proxy support.
 This facilitates the removal of geographical limits, block evasion, and stable scraping.
 Such automated systems enable reliable extraction even at high volumes, thanks to automated IP rotation and CAPTCHA protection.

 To make use of the service, send a request with engine=google_shopping as a parameter together with the keyword you are searching for.
-SerpApi will go out to get the data and send it back in a format desired.
+SerpApi will go out to get the data and send it back in a desired format.

 To scrape Google Shopping results we'll start with using Python scripts with Selenium.
 This particular tool was chosen because it processes JavaScript dependent content.